LimaYes/elastic-core-maven/UPD1.md

 ## Bugs

-Yup, there will be plenty, and we - together - will get rid of them, and we will do it fast.
+Yup, there will be some, and we - together - will get rid of them, and we will do it fast.

 ## Hack On